serodriguez68/authz/README.md

 [Back to table of content](#table-of-content)

 ##### `authz_link_to`
-The pattern of rendering a link only if the `current_user` is authorized to use it is so common that it deserves it's own helper.
+The pattern of rendering a link only if the `current_user` is authorized to use it, is so common that it deserves it's own helper.

 `authz_link_to` takes the same 3 arguments than Rail's `link_to` helper (i.e. `name, options = {}, html_options = {}`).